ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ## Simple Summary

-This specification introduces a data framework to explicitly represent trust assertions among peers, facilitating the development of a scalable global web of trust.
+This specification introduces a data framework to explicitly represent trust assertions among peers, facilitating the development of a scalable and interoperable web of trust.

 ## Abstract

-Web of trust form peer-to-peer trust graphs through issuance of trust and/or distrust assertions among peers, offering the possibility to calculate valuable insights such as reputation scores by using graph theory.
+Webs of trust form peer-to-peer trust graphs through issuance of trust and/or distrust assertions among peers, offering the possibility to calculate valuable insights such as reputation scores by using graph theory.

 This proposal outlines a comprehensive data framework designed to facilitate the representation, management, verification and consumption of explicit trust assertions for peers within a decentralized environment.